- Academic Affairs

 - Flush eyes for at least 15 minutes or longer if pain persists.

-Non-Emergency Situation: If the spill is less than one liter and the chemical involved is of low toxicity and a low flammable hazard, handle it in the following manner:
+Non-Emergency Situation: If the spill is less than 1 liter and the chemical involved is of low toxicity and a low flammable hazard, handle it in the following manner:

 - Choose the proper protective equipment.

 - Always wear gloves and protective eyewear.
 Use additional protective equipment such as an apron, coveralls, or boots if necessary.